 By Nava Atlas | On | Comments (0)

-Trifles is a 1916 one-act play by the American author Susan Glaspell (1876 – 1948).
+Trifles is a 1916 one-act play by the American author and playwright Susan Glaspell (1876 – 1948).
 It’s one of her most anthologized works, along with the 1917 short story she based upon this play, A Jury of Her Peers.
 Trifles was first performed at the Wharf Theater in Provincetown Massachusetts in August of 1916.
 The author herself performed as Mrs. Hale, the wife of a neighboring farmer.

 Glaspell’s inspiration was the true crime story of the murder of John Hossack, a 59-year-old farmer.
 Working as a journalist at the time of the incident in 1900, Glaspell covered it for the Des Moines Daily News.
 The case was a sensation, because Hossack’s wife Margaret was accused of killing him.
 Neighbors believed that Margaret Hossack was an abused wife, and thus, she was the object of suspicion.
 Read More→